raphamontenegro/timebox-stories/README.md

 As a user I want to be able to choose the language of the app so that I can understand better the features.
 As a user I want the app to recognize the language of my phone so that I can understand better the features.

+As a user I want to have stories outside of Pocket so that I can read random stuff.